RenchTG/PBJar_CTF_Writeups/ProgrammersHateProgramming 2/writeup.md

 # TLDR:

-#### - Use same methodology as the original ProgrammersHateProgramming challenge, but bypass more "one-time" filters and nest "permanent" filtered out words.
+#### - Use same methodology as the original ProgrammersHateProgramming challenge, but bypass more "one-time" filters and use nesting or concatenation on "permanent" filtered out words.

 # In-Depth Solution: